 Esperanza Rising Book Study Mini-Book (Bonus)

-We all know how important it is to have students reflect and work through some post-novel study activities.
+Finally, we all know how important it is to have students reflect and work through some post-novel study activities.
 That's why I've added a special bonus to this novel unit.

 Optional activities you'll find in this Esperanza Rising Book Study Activity include: